semaphoreci/semaphore/docs/docs/reference/notifications-yaml.md

 - [`branches`](#branches-in-filter)
 - [`pipelines`](#pipelines-in-filter)

-For a filter to match, all its properties must evaluate to `true`.
+For a filter to match, all its properties must be evaluated to `true`.
 If any of the properties have multiple values, at least one of these must match.

 :::note